This blog refers to the best 5 books I read in 2020 and goes deep on the matter. You can find the list of my best readings here.

 This is not what the book is about.
 So-called lie detectors are people who trained for that intensively and to achieve their status they also developed some bias.
 If your goal is to learn body language to find out who lies to you, your life is prone to become hell.
 You would be looking for false steps on everyone, and that assumption alone makes useless everything you are trying to learn.

 Instead, the scope of the book is to enhance “situational awareness” – a mindful way to look at what is happening around us and gather information without letting our impressions and emotions alter the story.
 It is very difficult to achieve, even for the most analytical and cold-blooded person.
-I doubt that we can maintain such mindset for long fractions of time anyways.
+I doubt that we can maintain such a mindset for long fractions of time anyways.

 You should think of how would you benefit from learning how to read others.
 I achieved two goals by doing that.
-The first, to better connect with others through empathy.
+The first, is to better connect with others through empathy.
 Indirectly, to better manage my emotions and reactions to what happens around me.